-The mistakes that Disney Newbies make when planning their first Disney vacation aren’t made on purpose, or because they didn’t read enough blog posts.
-Sometimes you can’t tell problems are problems until you’re wandering around at 9 pm at night trying to figure out where you can take your family for dinner or how much you’ll have to spend.
-Here are the 10 mistakes we hear about most often when chatting with people about their vacations.
+The mistakes that Disney newbies make when planning their first Disney vacation aren’t made on purpose.
+Or because they didn’t read enough blog posts.
+Sometimes you can’t tell problems are problems until you’re wandering around at 9 pm at night trying to figure out where you can take your family for dinner.
+Or how much you’ll have to spend when you do finally somewhere.
+Here are the 10 Disney World mistakes we hear about most often when chatting with people about their vacations.

+One of the big Disney World mistakes newbies make is they Don’t Plan.
 It’s important to consider all the Disney planning that needs to get done ahead of time.
 Yes, Disney is a theme park, but not like any other.
 If you don’t plan you are setting yourself up for disaster on a rather pricey vacation.
-Without planning you’ll have to wait in long lines, miss some dining and ride options completely, wait longer than needed at restaurants, pay more than needed for most things, miss your favorite characters and essentially leave Disney wondering why you spent all that money in the first place.
+Without planning you’ll have to wait in long lines and miss the best dining and ride options completely.
+You wait longer than needed at restaurants, pay more than needed for most things, miss your favorite characters and essentially leave Disney wondering why you spent all that money in the first place.

 Stop and Watch a Disney Show

+We couldn’t have Disney World mistakes that didn’t involve money.
+Many Disney newbies focus too much on the money and as a result, actually spend MORE!!!
 We totally get that this trip is costing a lot.
 We do.
-Disney newbies either budget too tightly or not at all.
+You either budget too tightly or not at all.
 Both tactics will get you into trouble.
-For a true budget you can work with check out our Disney on a budget post.
-As a Disney newbie you won’t be thinking about the extra money you’ll need for tips or snacks or last minute transportation.
+For a true budget, you can work with checking out our Disney on a budget post, which includes some costs and miscellaneous things you probably didn’t consider.
+Chances are you won’t be thinking about the extra money you’ll need for tips or snacks or last-minute transportation.
 And if you’re just winging your finances you’ll end up with a somewhat large credit card bill on the other side of this trip.

 PRO TIP: Don’t attach your credit or debit card to your magic band.
-By day 3 of your vacation you’ll have given in to purchasing whatever.
-By having your Disney dollars on a Disney gift card you can control expenses.
+By day 3 of your vacation, you’ll have given in to purchasing whatever you want.
+And for a variety of reasons; it’s hot out, the kids are whiny, cheap food is too far away, and if you have to walk into one more gift shop…, etc. By having your Disney dollars on a Disney gift card you can control expenses.

 Pack Your Disney Day Bag With Less